Menu

 Step 2: Associate with Project

-• In the channel where you want the bot active, type /set
+In the Discord channel where you want the bot active, use the /set command to associate it with your BetaHub project:

 Step 3: Configure Permissions